vishalpatilmaske/Fashion_Frontend/README.md

 ### **Security Measures**
 - **Role-Based Restrictions**: Users can only access functionalities allowed by their assigned roles.
 - **Error Handling**: Validation and proper feedback for invalid inputs or unauthorized actions.
-- **Mock API (Optional)**: Simulated server responses for CRUD operations to demonstrate the workflow.

 ---